 How to use Nizoral® for fungal acne

 Nizoral is a dandruff shampoo, which contains Ketoconazole – an anti fungal that works to reduce dandruff and, when applied to the skin, treats fungal acne.
 Dandruff also occurs as a result of the Malassazia yeast, which feeds off the oils found on the scalp.
-As such, the shampoo, when applied to fungal acne on the skin, can act as an effect anti fungal.
+As such, the shampoo, when applied to fungal acne on the skin, can act as an effective anti-fungal.
 You can easily incorporate Nizoral into your skincare routine to eliminate fungal acne as well as keep it from returning.
 When you have an active fungal acne infection, apply Nizoral to your skin as a body wash while you are in the shower every other day.
 After applying the shampoo, let it sit on your skin for at least 30 seconds before rinsing it off again.
 Once the skin condition clears up, you can use the same procedure with the shampoo once a week to prevent fungal acne from recurring and maintain healthy, clear skin.

-How to treat fungal acne
+How to deal with fungal acne

 When you are looking to treat your fungal acne, it is first imperative to get the correct diagnosis.
 If you have fungal acne, it cannot be treated with the tools in your medicine cabinet you have to treat regular acne.
 For that reason, it is important to get an expert opinion and medical advice from a board-certified dermatologist like Dr. Green.
 When you meet for your consultation appointment, she will be able to provide you with an official diagnosis for fungal acne and prescribe the best products for treating the skin condition.

-How to cure fungal acne at home
+How to treat fungal acne at home

 How long does it take for fungal acne to go away?